 This article was written by Will Jones, an expert at Thermaxx Jackets

 There are instances in which it is appropriate to fit a removable insulation jacket with a heating element such as heat trace or silicone heat pads.
-The circumstances can vary from the common application to the extremely special application.
+The circumstances can vary from the common application such as piping to the extremely special application.
 Regardless, the goal is the same: Keep a fluid or component warm.

 The most common uses of Heat Trace cable in a removable insulation jacket has to do with freeze protection of piping and valves.
 However, the fluid within the piping could have a requirement of being at a temperature well above ambient temperature, 140°F or higher.